WASHINGTON, D.C. | June 27, 2012 -

 Pursuant to House Rule 11, we are here today to consider the third quarter committee activities report.
 This report outlines the House Education and the Workforce Committee’s progress in meeting key priorities.

-Since the 112th Congress convened, this committee has held 67 hearings and logged well over 100 hours analyzing a range of policies and programs to determine whether they are serving the best interests of students, workers, and taxpayers.
+Congress convened, this committee has held 67 hearings and logged well over 100 hours analyzing a range of policies and programs to determine whether they are serving the best interests of students, workers, and taxpayers.
 We have explored the state of the nation’s education system, examined the consequences of the health care law, vetted a range of federal policies affecting workplaces and families, and considered how we can support a stronger economic recovery and help put more Americans back to work.

 One of the committee’s top priorities has been advancing legislation to rewrite No Child Left Behind.
 After more than a year of bipartisan discussions on the challenges facing our nation’s education system, I’m pleased the committee took action in February to approve two pieces of legislation that will raise the bar for student achievement.
 I look forward to continuing to work with my colleagues on both sides of the aisle as these proposals move through the House and Senate.

 Just as we dedicated significant time to improving the K-12 education system, the committee has also worked to strengthen postsecondary education.
 Earlier this year, a bipartisan majority in the House approved Subcommittee on Higher Education and Workforce Training Chairwoman Virginia Foxx’s legislation to eliminate two problematic higher education regulations that pile unnecessary costs on colleges and students.
 Additionally, we continue to call attention to regulations and policies that may increase federal intrusion in academic affairs and make it more difficult for colleges to offer a quality education at an affordable price.